-We collected data on all players drafted by NFL teams from 1996 to 2003 (N=2,016).1 NFL players are public figures so information about them is available from many sources.
-We used pro-football-reference.com and NFL.com to obtain basic information, including full name, career length, date of birth, hometown, and college.
-Annual NFL salary information was sourced from USAToday.com and Spotrac.com.
-Salary data is only available starting in the year 2000, so career earnings could only be calculated for
+We collected data on all players drafted by NFL teams from 1996 to $2003 \ (N = 2,016)^{1}$ NFL players are public figures so information about them is available from many sources.
+We used pro-football-reference.com and NFL com to obtain basic information, including full name, career length, date of birth, hometown, and college.
+Annual NFL salary information was sourced from USAToday.com and Spotrac. com.
+Salary data is only available starting in the year 2000, so career earnings could only be calculated for players whose entire careers began and ended between 2000 and 2013.
+There were

-1In the annual draft, teams sequentially pick rookie players.
+In the annual draft, teams sequentially pick rookie players.
 However, a total of 134 of the draftees did not play in the NFL.
 They are omitted from most analyses but including them as retired players makes little difference.
 Another 79 players played to the 2013 season or later; their retirement periods did not overlap with our bankruptcy data.
 They are still included in our analyses whenever possible.